Multi-Dimensional Event Data in Graph Databases: Background

-\paragraph{\#5.
-Graph-based, events as nodes related to multiple entities.} The technique in~\cite{DBLP:conf/bpm/BeheshtiBNS11} supports graph-based SPARQL queries over event data in RDF format from multiple entities, but does not allow to select individual cases or querying for behavioral properties (violates R7,R8).
-Werner et al.~\cite{DBLP:journals/tsc/WernerG15} modeled behavior over two entity types in financial auditing as a \emph{graph over events} describing ``directly-follows'' per entity or relation, but their model was not generalized or used for querying (violates R5-R11).
+Werner et al.~\cite{DBLP:journals/tsc/WernerG15} modeled behavior over two entity types in financial auditing as a \emph{graph over events} describing ``directly-follows'' per entity or relation (satisfying R0-R4), but their model was not generalized or used for querying (violates R5-R11).
 Our graph-based model~\cite{esser2019storing} shown in Fig.~\ref{fig:event_data_models}(c) generalizes the model of Werner et al.~\cite{DBLP:journals/tsc/WernerG15} to standard process concepts (Sect.~\ref{sec:background:event_log_concepts}) using labeled property graphs and Cypher~\cite{francis2018cypher}.

 Berti et al.~\cite{DBLP:conf/simpda/BertiA19} convert object-centric logs (format \#2) into two separate graphs: one describes correlation of events to entities, and one describes the directly-follows relation between any two events per entity similar to~\cite{esser2019storing,DBLP:journals/tsc/WernerG15}.
 Assuming that all relations between entities have been reified into entities (see \#4), they aggregate the directly-follows relations per entity and satisfy R14,R15.
 However, in most event data in practice~\cite{BPIC2017,DBLP:journals/tsc/LuNWF15}, such as Fig.~\ref{fig:event_data_models}, relations are not reified yet, limiting the applicability of~\cite{DBLP:conf/simpda/BertiA19} as it does not support R13.
 Further, the model does not support querying the event data prior to aggregation (violates R6, R7, R8, R10) because correlation and directly-follows relations are stored in separate graphs.